 - understanding the psychological impact of living with diabetes

 - preventing complications of diabetes developing

-DRWA now awards research projects on an annual basis and in 2016 we increased the project amount to $80,000.
+DRWA now awards research projects on an annual basis with research projects varying from $60,000 - $80,000.

 There is no doubt research over the past 100 years has improved our understanding of diabetes.
 Treatment and management have been made easier with better delivery systems like pens and pumps, but more importantly, it has also brought us closer to finding a cure.
 The collaborative nature of research undertaken in WA ensures the outcomes achieved here are shared around the world.

-In 2014, we underwent a rebrand and we are now known as 'Diabetes Research WA'.
+In 2014, we underwent a rebrand to 'Diabetes Research WA'.
 We have a fresher image in-line with the growth of our world-class research and new partnerships.
 The new byline says it all...